 To participate on the AgentPronto platform, you must be of legal age, hold a valid real estate license, and have insurance coverage for your region and area of expertise.
 But AgentPronto doesn’t have very strict requirements; you must abide by their rules regarding how you interact with referrals.

 This service pre-screens and matches agents but only matches a single agent at a time.
 They operate based in specific cities, with over 200 cities covered.
 The referral cost is a 25% referral fee; 25% real estate leads.

 Of these services, Agent FixUp has some of the lowest qualifications.
 It only asks how many transactions you’ve closed within a year.
 However, they will track your performance on the platform, and you may be “demoted” if you don’t close enough transactions.

-When you close with Clever, you can either pay a $3,000 listing fee or 1%.
+When you close with Clever, you can pay a $3,000 listing fee or 1%.
 That being said, Clever also reduces the commission you can make through their platform, so there are trade-offs to the referral program.
-Clever costs nothing to sign up for, however, so there’s little reason not to sign up for their service.
+Clever costs nothing to sign up for, so there’s little reason not to sign up for their service.

 Clever requires that their agents have solid reviews, more than five years of experience, and a history of above-average negotiations.
 But they aren’t 25% real estate leads because the commission is lower.

 HomeLight uses a complex algorithm to match agents with the leads that they’re most likely to close.
 The better you do with HomeLight, the more leads it will connect with you.
-It’s one of the most affordable 25% real estate leads referrals, charging 25% of half the gross commission or 12.5% of the total commission.
+It’s among the most affordable 25% real estate leads referrals, charging 25% of half the gross commission or 12.5% of the total commission.